cgerson/cgerson.github.io/_posts/2015-07-10-Webscraping.md

 #### Box Office Mojo

 On Box Office Mojo's site, I used soup's find_all method with regular expressions to match a tag that varied by actor.
-This code, for example, returns the name of each actor on <a href: "http://www.boxofficemojo.com/people/?view=Actor&sort=sumgross&adjust_yr=2015&p=.htm">Box Office Mojo</a> and adds them to a list of actors.
+This code, for example, returns the name of each actor on <a href= "http://www.boxofficemojo.com/people/?view=Actor&sort=sumgross&adjust_yr=2015&p=.htm">Box Office Mojo</a> and adds them to a list of actors.

 <sub>
    for link in soup.find_all('a',attrs = {'href':re.compile('/chart/')}):